 - If approved, it is escalated into a winding-up order, and the process for compulsory liquidation begins.

-If you are a creditor trying to find out if a petition has been issued against a company, here are three ways to check:
+If you are trying to find out if a petition has been issued against a company, here are the most effective ways to check:

 Final Advice

 A winding-up petition is the beginning of a very serious process.
-If you believe you might be subject to one, seek expert financial advice straight away.
+Whether you are looking to join an existing action or fear your company may be subject to one, seek expert advice straight away.